moofish32/vim-ex_test/README.md

 It was strongly influenced by Gary Bernhardt's [Destroy All Software](https://www.destroyallsoftware.com/screencasts) screencasts.

+The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 ## License

-rspec.vim is copyright © 2014 thoughtbot.
-It is free software, and may be redistributed under the terms specified in the `LICENSE` file.
+ExText.vim is free software, and may be redistributed under the terms specified in the `LICENSE` file.

-The names and logos for thoughtbot are trademarks of thoughtbot, inc.